Zhu-YQ/Safety-Aware-Range-Based-3D-Localization/README.md

 # Safety-Aware Range-Based 3D Localization
 Submitted to IROS2025.
-The full code will be released if the paper is accepted.
+The full version of code will be released if the paper is accepted.

 ## 1. Prerequisites
 ### 1.1 Ubuntu and ROS